Los Angeles County church assistance.

 Using mostly donations, there are hundreds of churches in Los Angeles County that can help the working poor.
 The resources available range from in-kind goods to direct financial aid for paying bills or rent to free clinics for a variety of needs.
 More information on a local church, as well as details on how to apply, are listed below.

 Some parishes will be focused on supporting just a certain religion.
 However when it comes to providing assistance to families living in poverty (or that are facing a crisis), there will not be any requirement to religion, race, or background.
 This means that a church assistance program, whether it is normally focused on Spanish speakers in Los Angeles, Catholics, Korean, or some other religion, will not focus on any one group when it comes to offering aid to people living in poverty.
-The help provided from places such as West Hollywood United Church Of Christ, whether for rent, energy bills, legal aid, or anything else is available in the community.
+The help provided from places such as Saint Jerome Catholic Community in Los Angeles, whether for rent, energy bills, legal aid, or anything else is available in the community.

 Los Angeles churches depend on either paraprofessional staff to provide services and/or volunteers.
 Most locations use both types of staff.
 This is generally due to demand for help.
 There may be volunteers that work at a food pantry or thrift store, or professional staff that organize legal clinics or pay out funds for rent or light bills.
 So the two types of staff at a church work together to help the disadvantaged.

 Church based clinics are set up for many different needs.
 First AME Church (2248 S. Hobart Ave.
 Los Angeles California, 90018, (323) 735-1251)) has a Sunday Legal Clinic that deals with civil issues, ranging from evictions to landlord disputes.
 Law students from local colleges as well as highly trained attorneys work at the center to advise clients.
 Many other legal issues will be addressed, such as applying for citizenship in the US, applications for public assistance include rent help or LIHEAP, and more.